thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/integrations/thingsboard-create-chirpstack-integration-block.md

 ### Create integration

-Next we will create Integration with Chirpstack inside the ThingsBoard and configure the integration on Chirpstack.
+Next we will create an integration with Chirpstack inside the ThingsBoard and configure the integration on Chirpstack.

 {% assign createChirpstackIntegration = '
     ===